-Traditional Custodians of the country within the Yass Valley Council local government area include the Ngunnawal and Wiradjuri people.
-The mojority of Yass Valley is Ngunnawal Country, the Wiradjuri have a connection with western edge of the Yass Valley.
+Traditional Owners of the country within the Yass Valley Council local government area, including the Ngunnawal and Wiradjuri First Nations people

 Recognising and respecting

 Respect refers to the way an individual or group treats another individual or group.
 Recognising and respecting the First nations people aligns with Reconciliation Australia's 5 dimensions: historical acceptance, race relations; equality and equity; institutional integrity and unity.
 When applied to the environment, recognition and respect refers to the employment of sustainable practices, with the goal to minimise negative environmental impact and preserve the natural environment where possible and practical.